Testing Vacuum Tubes

 Standards were set up long ago as to what the minimum acceptable tube test readings should be (and the readings will vary with brands and models).
 Some tube testers will list the average, others; the minimum acceptable or expected readings.
 These readings are explained and specified in the testing data for the particular model tube tester in their manual.

-I use a Hickok model 539C, considered buy many to be one of the most accurate and desirable testers available (sans a laboratory model) the posted values on it's charts are; minimum acceptable.
+I use a Hickok model 539C, considered buy many to be one of the most accurate and desirable testers available (sans laboratory models) the posted values on it's charts are; the minimum acceptable.

 Here's an example: